adard2002/OOP-Principles/README.md

 1. Added sln and console files
 2. Added class files for Animal, Flying, Land, Marine.
 3. Added code for the Program.cs
+4. Figured out how to add the test file and get the sln to actually work.